luoluo/2017_foot_print/README.md

 # 2017 come on!

+-2017-1-12 Complex project requires extended plans.
 -2017-1-12 Sleep late last night. reallly a depressed.
 Never do that again.
 -2017-1-11 Sing a song for you.
 Come on!
 -2017-1-10 I got a feeling.
 -2017-1-09 Have a nice day.
 Sleep early, get up early, works fine.